ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Every HTML element is its own box - with its own spacing and border.
 This is called the box model.
 In this course, you'll use CSS and the box model to create your own Rothko-style rectangular art pieces.

+### class 6: Learn CSS Flexbox by building a photo gallery

+Flexbox helps you design your webpages so that it looks good on any screen size.
+In this course, you'll user Flexbox to build a responsive photo gallery webpage.